FerallOut/lrn_1_Riffomonas_project/docs/notes_log.md

 # Ideas skip
 - [ ] run R quarto in VSCode terminal
   - [ ] error it is taking the path hardcoded - how to just load it from the conda env?

 - [x] how to run Quarto script from snakemake
+- [ ] how to add the conda directive only once for snakemake?
+- [ ] add a "First Interaction" on the GitHub Action website